elamaranae/fsr/README.md

 # fsr

-`fsr` listens for file change events and runs RSpecs automatically in rails console.
-This avoids the rails boot process and provides instant feedback which is crucial for Test Driven Development (TDD).
+`fsr` listens for file change events and runs RSpecs automatically in rails console avoiding the rails boot process and provides instant feedback which is crucial for Test Driven Development (TDD).

 ## Installation